snitchbcc/articles/2020/8/knife-fights.md

 ---
 thumbnail: content://presidential_debate.jpg
+title: >-
-title: "Discussion: Is It Time To Retire The Knife Fight Portion Of The Presidential Debates?"
+  Discussion: Is It Time To Retire The Knife Fight Portion Of The Presidential Debates?
+authors:
-authors: Auguste Rame
+  - Auguste Rame
 date: 24
 tags:
   - politics